oddcamp/frontend-manual/README.md

 ### Extensions and overrides

-It's usually a better practise to create an extensions for a nested component rather than overriding it.
-With that things are more predicatable and controllable:
+It's usually a better practice to create extensions for a nested component, rather than overriding it.
+That way, things are more predictable and controllable:

 ✅ DO:
 ```scss